talltechy/scripts_snippets/auto-update.md

   If any step fails (updating the package list, upgrading packages, or cleaning the cache), the script logs the failure, sends an email notification, and exits with a non-zero status code.

 - **Email Notification:**
   The script sends an email notification with the log file content to a specified email address upon completion.
 The email address is set using the `AUTO_UPDATE_EMAIL` environment variable from the configuration file.
 If optional SMTP settings are provided, the script uses them to send the email via a secure email relay.
+If no email address is configured, the script defaults to sending the email to the root user locally.
 Ensure that `msmtp` or a similar secure email sending tool is installed and configured on your system.

 - **OS Check:**
   The script checks if it is running on Alpine Linux by looking for the `/etc/alpine-release` file.
 If the file is not found, the script logs a message and exits.

+- **Auto-Generate .env File:**
+  If the `/etc/auto-update.env` file does not exist, the script will create it with default values and set the appropriate permissions.

 ## Script Steps

 1. **Check the operating system:**
    The script verifies that it is running on Alpine Linux.

+2. **Auto-generate the .env file:**
+   If the `/etc/auto-update.env` file does not exist, the script creates it with default values.

-2. **Update the package list:**
+3. **Update the package list:**
    The script runs `apk update` to refresh the list of available packages.

-3. **Upgrade all installed packages:**
+4. **Upgrade all installed packages:**
    The script runs `apk upgrade` to upgrade all installed packages to their latest versions.

-4. **Clean up the package cache:**
+5. **Clean up the package cache:**
    The script runs `apk cache clean` to remove any cached package files that are no longer needed.

-5. **Send email notification:**
+6. **Send email notification:**
    The script sends an email notification with the log file content upon completion.

 ## Example Log Output